 In case a complaint cannot be resolved within the above-mentioned time frame, the customer will be informed about the reasons as to why more time is needed to redress the complaint.

 - Complaints which require more time for examination of issues involved will also be acknowledged promptly and endeavour will be made to resolve such complaints at the earliest.

-- Zonal Office will send action taken report on complaints received to Circle Office at the end of every month on the basis of information received by them from the branches.
-Circle Office, in turn, will send the consolidated data on action taken report to the Head Office by 10th of succeeding month.
+- Zonal Office will send action taken report on complaints received to Head Office at the end of every month on the basis of information received by them from the branches.

 2.2 Branch Level Customer Service Committees